mclevey/CV/cv_mclevey.md

 \ind John McLevey.
 2019.
 Review of David Johnson (2017) *A Fractured Profession: Commercialization and Conflict in Academic Science*.
 Baltimore: Johns Hopkins University Press.
 Review published in *American Journal of Sociology*.
 125(1).

 # Manuscripts Under Review

+\ind HM Collins, R Evans, M Innes, W Mason-Wilkes, E Kennedy, and J McLevey (Collins as lead author with others listed alphabetically). *The Face to Face Principle and the Internet: Science, Trust, Truth and Democracy*.
+Book manuscript in progress.

 \ind \textbf{John McLevey}, \emph{Tyler Crick}, \emph{Pierson Browne}, and Darrin Durant.
 "Word Embeddings and the Structural and Cultural Foundations of Democracy and Autocracy, 1900-2020."
 Under review at *Canadian Review of Sociology*.